-The North-South road, most commonly called the Continental Road for it travels the length of continent, runs hundreds of miles in both directions, all the way to the distant lands of the Northern Tribes where Hamfrd was raised in the north, and to the splintered, broken lands of the south, the Sundered Plains.
-The stretch of road north of Gateway is sometimes referred to as the Coastway, as it runs right alongside the coast of the Vast Ocean for hundreds of miles.
+The North-South road, most commonly called the Continental Road for it travels the length of continent, runs hundreds of miles in both directions, all the way to the distant lands of the Northern Tribes where Hamfrd was raised in the north, and to the splintered, broken realms of the south, the Sundered Lands.
+The stretch of road north of Gateway is sometimes referred to as the Coastway, as it runs right along the coast of the Vast Ocean for hundreds of miles.

 “Look at these places,” says Jake, whistling.
 “What does this Le Campe trade in anyway?”

 “It isn’t horseshoes or piss buckets,” Hamfrd replies with a dark laugh, “that’s for sure.”